“Actually, it may have been a good thing that you ran away so suddenly,” said Runir.

-He was an old elf with wilting brown ears and a pudgy nose along with broken teeth.
-He was wearing dirty yellow clothes that I wasn’t quite sure had started out yellow and they gave off a foul odor that reached us all the way where we stood.
+We turned around and stared at the person who’d called out so angrily.
+He was an old elf with wilting brown ears, a pudgy nose, and broken teeth.
+He wore dirty yellow clothes that probably hadn’t started out yellow and gave off a foul odor that reached all the way where we stood.

 “Well now ya do.
-So scram!” the old elf grunted, spit flying out of his mouth.
+So scram!”
+The old elf grunted, spit flying out of his mouth.

 “Waddaya mean real owner?
 This is ma house!
-Been livin ere fer fifty years.” the old elf shouted angrily.
+Been livin ere fer fifty years,” the old elf shouted angrily.

 “Does that matter?
 No one was usin it so it’s mine!
 Now get out before I knock ya out.”

 “Look just give us a minute and we’ll be gone.
-Besides, we still need to fix up-” he turned towards the inside of the shack, gesturing towards the hole in the floor.
+Besides, we still need to fix up –” He turned towards the inside of the shack, gesturing towards the hole in the floor.

 “Oi!
 Wait a minute!”